AppliedEnergistics/appliedenergistics.github.io/content/getting-started.md

 an <ItemLink id="controller"/> to your network. this allows you to expand your network greatly.

-Each face of the controller will output 32 [channels](features/me-network/channels.md), depending on whats is accepting these [channels](features/me-network/channels.md) will determin how they get used, for instance, if you place a <ItemLink id=" ae2:fluix_covered_dense_cable"/> next tohe controller you will beable to carry a full 32 [channels](features/me-network/channels.md), however if you place a <ItemLink id="drive"/> next to it, or non-dense cable, you will only get 8 [channels](features/me-network/channels.md).
+Each face of the controller will output 32 [channels](features/me-network/channels.md), depending on whats is accepting these [channels](features/me-network/channels.md) will determine how they get used, for instance, if you place a <ItemLink id=" ae2:fluix_covered_dense_cable"/> next to the controller you will be able to carry a full 32 [channels](features/me-network/channels.md), however if you place a <ItemLink id="drive"/> next to it, or non-dense cable, you will only get 8 [channels](features/me-network/channels.md).

 ### Tunneling

-So your getting things started, but getting [channels](features/me-network/channels.md) where you want them is kinda a nusance.
+So you're getting things started, but getting [channels](features/me-network/channels.md) where you want them is kind of a nusance.
 Its time to start using <ItemLink id="me_p2p_tunnel"/>.
-These when configured for ME, allow you to move [channels](features/me-network/channels.md) from point to point; this allows you to move up to 32 [channels](features/me-network/channels.md) per pair of <ItemLink id="me_p2p_tunnel"/>.
+When configured for ME, they allow you to move [channels](features/me-network/channels.md) from point to point. this allows you to move up to 32 [channels](features/me-network/channels.md) per pair of <ItemLink id="me_p2p_tunnel"/>.

 ![A example of using P2P Tunnels to move channels.](../public/assets/large/tunnelchannels.png)